bfs18/nsynth_wavenet/Readme.md

 How to use the code:

+Note you need python 3.5+ and corresponding tensorflow (install from [here](https://www.tensorflow.org/install/pip) using url)

 Suppose a directory named `WAVE_DIR` contains all the wave files that are used to train a wavenet model.
 1. Downsample the wave files if the sampling rate is not 16k Hz (only 16k Hz wave files are supported for the time being).